 Additionally, it should be noted that students at the high school and college-level typically use the author-date style.

-Choosing a Thesis Chicago Style
+Choosing a Thesis Chicago/Turabian Style

 Since you have a style in mind, you need to work to create your thesis statement.
 Your thesis statement is the argument or points you are trying to prove in your paper.
 It needs to be strong and relevant.
 It might also change throughout the writing process.